 MassDOT has a number of research projects proposed for 2020.
 Click here for the list of projects.
 Most of these studies are expected to last 1 to 2 years.
 Update (Oct 2019): The main application period for PI Interest Statements for these research projects has now closed, and PIs have been selected for almost all the projects.
 MassDOT is still seeking a qualified PI for one project, Short Sea Shipping in Southeast Massachusetts.Read More >

 A data-driven report on congestion was released today by the Massachusetts Department of Transportation (MassDOT) with recommendations for state and municipal government, the private sector and other stakeholders to make commutes by road and transit more reliable, accessible and predictable while reducing greenhouse gas emissions.Read More >

-View current research being conducted on At-Grade Rail Crossing Safety.
+View current research being conducted on bicycle and pedestrian safety.